Deer Permit Information

 - A person may purchase a permit for an absent hunter only when the following conditions are met:

-- The absent hunter has already completed a Child Support Certification (see Licenses, Permits & Fees) online or at a license agent and
+- The absent hunter has already completed a Child Support Certification (see License Information) online or at a license agent and

 - The buyer shows the absent hunter’s valid hunting license and identifying information (date of birth and Conservation ID Number or Social Security Number).
 License photocopies not accepted.